AndresSantosR/The-Mpemba-effect-in-the-Descartes-protocol-A-time-delayed-Newton-s-law-of-cooling-approach/README.md

-The compressed file contains that tables with the data corresponding to the figures of https://arxiv.org/abs/2602.03790
+The compressed file contains the tables with the data corresponding to the figures of https://arxiv.org/abs/2602.03790